The Dunlap Brand

 The overall length is 8.5 inches, and the finish is chrome plating with polished faces.

-This wrench is marked with a variant of the KTC Standard Forged Markings that indicate production by KTC for the Sears "BF" contract.
+This wrench is marked with the first generation variant of the KTC Standard Forged Markings, which indicates production by KTC for the Sears "BF" contract.
 Note that in this example the "BF" and "Japan" markings are split by "Drop Forged", and the back panel doesn't repeat the size markings.

-The variant markings likely indicate early production from 1964 to the mid 1960s.
+The first generation marking suggests production from 1964 to the mid 1960s.

 The next figures show two generations of the Sears "BF" 5/8 combination wrench, with minor differences in the markings.